 If there is a natural disaster, Emergency Disaster Services is the place to call, with more than 1,000 supply trailers ready to send out.

-Emergency Disaster Services, or EDS, provides essential workers a place to sleep, eat, shower and do their laundry while responding to emergencies such as hurricanes, tornadoes, ice storms and earthquakes.
+Emergency Disaster Services, or EDS, provides essential workers a place to sleep, eat, shower and do laundry while responding to emergencies such as hurricanes, tornadoes, ice storms and earthquakes.

 Each trailer contains different utilities or rooms for workforce housing.
 Some trailers may hold six beds or 42 beds.
 Other trailers may hold showers, toilets, kitchens or washers and dryers.